MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

     |----------------------------------|--------------------------------------------------------------------|
     |![Screenshot of technician's mobile app screen.](./media/technician-12.jpg)|![Screenshot of remote collaborator's Teams desktop screen.](./media/remote-collaborator-desktop-12.jpg)|

-4. To stop adding annotations to the snapshot, you must select **Stop editing**.
-You will return to the technician's live video feed and your annotations will automatically appear on the technician's environment.
+4. To stop adding annotations to the snapshot, select **Stop editing**.
+You'll return to the technician's live video feed and your annotations will automatically appear in the technician's environment.

     ![Screenshot of a Microsoft Teams call window with emphasis on the stop editing button.](./media/teams_4.png)